executium/real-time-cryptocurrency-market-prices-websocket/README.md

 request_orderbook_server('bitfinex', 'btcusd', 'bids');

 ```

+### Time considerations
+You will note in the demo that we put an emphasis on time.
+We provide tools to promote transparency and a test bed to make sure that you are confident with the results you are getting back.
+You can find the [check time offset extract here](https://github.com/executium/real-time-cryptocurrency-market-prices-websocket/blob/master/examples/check-time-offset.html).

 ## How the websocket works
 Due to the volume of market pairs/symbols we carry across a wide array of exchanges, we have a method of `request-location` and `access-feed` to establish the correct websocket in which you should access.